 Buying or selling a home is a high-stakes transaction for most people.
 Home prices are hundreds of thousands of dollars and any obstacle preventing deal closure either crushes the dreams of a buyer or kills the profits of a seller.
-Here are common real estate roadblocks in San Antonio and how to deal with them to ensure your deal closes.
+Here are common real estate roadblocks in South Texas area and how to deal with them to ensure your deal closes.

 Title Report Problems